rvtr/Cookie-Clicker-C64/README.md

 Cookie Clicker C64 (or CC64 for short) is a Cookie clicker clone for the Commodore 64.

-### How to play :
+## How to play :

 - Press the space bar to 'click' for cookies.

-- Buy items by pressing the letter beside them. (the one in brackets)
+- Buy/select items by pressing the letter beside them. (the one in brackets)

 ## Saves: